 Tim Burton being dark and creepy out of his own style, maybe feeling constrained by the value of the original material he worked over.
 Visually appealing for an Halloween screening, but lacking some emotion on those pale faces.

 Bava meets Hammer!
 Oh how overdue that pop culture union was.
 Burton's style junkie tendencies perfectly align with the baroque madness the less than perfect script requires.
 Depp and Burton understand that to make a great horror comedy one must go all in.
-Burton never restrains himself, the film is a series of grand, beautiful, sometimes ridiculous set pieces, but it's so damn fun.
+Burton never restrains himself, the film is a series of bold, beautiful, sometimes ridiculous set pieces, but it's so damn fun.
 A decadent, sumptuous confection.

 Moderately successful Tim Burton take on the famous story, but still much more genuine and engaging than what he has done in the past ten years or so.